ertadan/exercises-pavlovskaya/README.md

 ### Examples from book by T.A.
 Pavlovskaya Y.A.
 Shchupak
 ### C/C++ Structural programming

+The repository contains a code from chapters and solved exercises.

+In `functional-calc` there is a solution for a particular Object-oriented programming task.
 There are two functions in calculator: calculate f(x) for some x or make tabulation for f(x) between x1 and x2 with step dx.